Fundamental Guide

 Loan Completion

-The loan is fully repaid, including interest, once all EMIs have been paid.
+Loan would be fully paid with interest once all EMIs have been paid.

 Components of EMI